chenqiaophbs/SpreadBasketOptions_Base/README.md

 The final price (MC + control variate) is given as __A - (B-C)__.

 ## For advanced works (e.g., final project)
 You may consider implementing other analytic methods:

 * Kirk's approximation: covered in class
-* More to come later
+* Very accurate analytic approximation for spread options: [Li et al (2006)](https://ssrn.com/abstract_id=952747)
+* Survey of various methods for basket options: Krekel at al (2004), Wilmott magazine, July, 82-89
+* A unified numerical method for both spread and basket options: [Choi (2017)](http://papers.ssrn.com/abstract_id=2913048)

+All papers are available in CMS.